A compassionate team focused on your success.

 1Sasha.jpg

-Sasha Albani, MFT
+Sasha Albani, LMFT

-She has extensive training in evidence-based treatment through the Beck Institute for Cognitive Behavior Therapy and The Center for Research on Eating Disorders at Oxford.
-She has received specialty training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) approach.
+Sasha earned her undergraduate degree in Psychology from The University of the South and a Master of Arts in Counseling Psychology from John F. Kennedy University.
+She has completed extensive training in Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), including coursework through the Beck Institute for Cognitive Behavior Therapy and the Center for Research on Eating Disorders at Oxford.
+Sasha has also received specialized training in the Supportive Parenting for Anxious Childhood Emotions (SPACE) program developed at Yale University.

 Alex Bloom, LCSW